Jeremycouturier/NcorpiON/README.md

 To run the simulation without producing an animation, run

 	make clean && make && make clean && ./ncorpion

-Note that the production of animations requires ffmpeg to be installed on your system.
-Run

-	sudo apt-get update && sudo apt-get install ffmpeg

-on Debian based distros and

-	sudo dnf update && sudo dnf install ffmpeg

-or Red Hat based distros

 ## Documentation